 June saw their third release: "My Summer's Gone"/"Why At A Time Like This."
 The fiercest competition they (and everyone else) faced was the Dominoes "Sixty Minute Man," which hit the charts in June and stayed for 30 weeks!
 Also in June, the Clovers' first record, "Don't You Know I Love You," charted, giving the Dominoes a run for the money.
 In August, The 5 Keys' second release, "Glory Of Love," went straight to the top, and the debut of the Swallows ("Will You Be Mine") was right behind it.
 In October, the Cardinals' first, "Shouldn't I Know," also zoomed up the charts, along with the Clovers' "Fool, Fool, Fool."
 The Larks were there too, with "Eyesight To The Blind" and "Little Side Car."
 All this is to show that in the 4 Buddies' first year there wasn't much competition from groups, but what was there was extraordinary.
 The only other Savoy activity in the Top 10 that year came from Mel Walker (with the Johnny Otis Orchestra) hitting with "Rockin' Blues," "Gee Baby," and "All Night Long."

-On July 6, the guys began a week at the Apollo Theater, along with Toni Harper, Bull Moose Jackson, and Dusty Fletcher.
+At the end of June 1951, they spent a week at the Earle Theater in Philadelphia (with Toni Harper, the 3 Peppers, and Patterson & Jackson).
+This was followed, on July 6, with a week at the Apollo Theater, along with Toni Harper, Bull Moose Jackson, and Dusty Fletcher.

 Three days later (on August 23), the 4 Buddies laid down another four tracks: "Sweet Tooth For My Baby," "Heart And Soul," "Sin," and "Simply Say Goodbye."
 "Sweet Tooth" was the group's first up-tempo recording, featuring bass Tommy Carter in a Ravens-type arrangement.
 This and "Heart And Soul" are the only numbers on which Larry Harrison didn't sing lead.